Robert Joseph (wine connoisseur)

-Robert Joseph is a British wine expert, consultant, producer.
+Robert Joseph who was born in London in 1955, is a British wine expert, consultant, producer and industry analyst.
 In 1984, with Charles Metcalfe, he launched the magazine Wine International and the London International Wine Challenge.
 Joseph also launched International Wine Challenges in Asia (China, Japan, Vietnam, Singapore, Hong Kong, India) and Russia.
 He resigned as chairman of the International Wine Challenge in January 2006.